giellalt/lang-hdn/hdn.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/abbreviations.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/stems/abbreviations.lexc)</small>Particles
-Uninflecting particles, conjunctions, quantifiers, etc.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/particles.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/stems/particles.lexc)</small>

-Demo from Summer 2015
-chíin+CL/Human+CL/dla:chíin Common "fish" ;

-gatáadaan+CL/Shape+CL/hlga:gatáadaan Common "table" ;
-gwáahl+CL/Shape+CL/cha:gwáahl Common "bag" ;
-dúus+CL/Human+CL/dla:dúus2 Common "cat" ;
-k̲úng+CL/Shape+CL/k̲ʼíi:k̲ú2ng Common "moon";
-tʼáangal+Sem/BodyPart:tʼáangal Body_Part "tongue" ;
-x̲áng+Sem/BodyPart:x̲áng Body_Part "eye" ;
-aw+CL/Human+CL/dla+Sem/Kinterm:aw Kinterm "mother, motherʼs sister" ;
-náan+CL/Human+CL/dla+Sem/Kinterm:náan Kinterm "grandmother" ;
-juuyáay+CL/Shape+CL/k̲ʼíi+Dial/NOT-M:juuyáay Indec "sun" ;
-juuyáay+CL/Shape+CL/k̲ʼíi+Dial/NOT-A:juuyée Indec "sun" ;

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/stems/nouns.lexc)</small>Adjectives
-Adjectives in the Northern Haida language describe things.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/stems/adjectives.lexc)</small>Pronouns
+<small>This (part of) documentation was generated from [../src/fst/stems/abbreviations.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/stems/abbreviations.lexc)</small>Pronouns
 Pronouns in the Northern Haida language are references to things.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/stems/pronouns.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/stems/pronouns.lexc)</small>Northern Haida postpositions
-Northern Haida verb stems

-LEXICON VERBS
-V2
-V2
-V2
-V2
-V2
-V2
-V2
-V2
-V2
-V2
-V2
-V2
-V2
-V2
-V2
-V2
-V2
-V2
+Still need to add any distributive and reflexive forms as well as demonstratives formed from PPs, etc.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/stems/verbs.lexc)</small>Numerals
+<small>This (part of) documentation was generated from [../src/fst/stems/postpositions.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/stems/postpositions.lexc)</small>Particles
-Numerals in Haida?
+Uninflecting particles, conjunctions, quantifiers, etc.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/stems/numerals.lexc)</small>Adverbs
+<small>This (part of) documentation was generated from [../src/fst/stems/particles.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/stems/particles.lexc)</small>Adverbs
 Still need to add any potential distributive forms, reflexive forms, etc.

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/adverbs.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/stems/adverbs.lexc)</small>Prefixes
+Prefixes in the Northern Haida language are bound to beginning of other words.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adverbs.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/stems/adverbs.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/stems/prefixes.lexc)</small>

 We describe here how abbreviations are in Northern Haida are read out, e.g.